Table of Contents

 Night eye cream

 If you’re not already using an eye cream then add one to your skincare regime.
 Opt for a formula with high levels of essential fatty acids and Hyaluronic Acid as well as snow mushroom or sea fennel to help reduce the appearance of fine lines and wrinkles.
-I make a bespoke eye cream with helichrysum hydrolat distilled by me in a copper still.
+I make a bespoke eye cream for my exisiting clients with helichrysum hydrolat distilled by me in a copper still.
 Copper is excellent for healthy collagen support.
 You can apply this at night before bed, or twice a day.

 You can do a simple facial massage after applying your night cream.
 The benefits to your face will be improved blood circulation, and tighter tone of the muscles.
 Think of it like face yoga!
 Use a facial massage balm such as Samba to prevent tugging or abrasion.
 Gently massage Samba into your face after cleansing and toning.
 Use upward and outward movements on your face, downward, sweeping strokes on your neck and décolletage.
 And raindropm tapping to increase the Chi/Qi or Life Force energies.
 Face massage can help reduce puffy eyes, clear toxins that cause breakouts and encourage cell renewal to leave skin looking more radiant.
 Blue Tansy is excellent at reducing redness, itching and inflammation.
 You can also use your face balm to protect your lips and cuticles.
 To keep lips soft and comfortable choose a lip balm made with pure plant oils and lashings of shea butter.

 Continuity is the key, frequent treatments (ideally at least once a week for the first 6 weeks) are recommended to start with and then monthly maintenance treatments.
 Doing facial cupping at home in between professional sessions will assist in maximising results.
 I can supply you with your own kit and show you how to perform this if you’d like.

 A 60 minute treatment includes: